Point Cloud Processor Command

 The elevation range tolerance is used to determine the sub gridding of the data.
 The tolerance entered is a tolerance that is spread equally above / below a horizontal plane or a tilted plane if the “Fit planes where possible” checkbox is enabled.
 All of the points in a grid cell are analyzed against the plane to determine the variance of the points, if greater than the specified tolerance then the grid is subdivided and the process repeated. if the points analyzed lie within the tolerance then a point is determined at 4 quadrant points at 25% in from the edges of the grid cell and are then stored into the point cloud scan created.

-When a horizontal plane is found to fit the point cloud data within a grid cell, a single point at the cell center is created with the average elevation of all the points in the grid cell.
+When a horizontal plane is found to fit the point cloud data within a grid cell, a single point at the cell center is created with the average elevation of all the points in the grid cell (when using the Mean Z coordinate mode).
 When the horizontal plane fails to fit the data, a best fit plane through all of the points in the grid cell is determined, and all points validated against the tilted plane.
 If the tilted plane fails the grid cell is subdivided.
 If the grid cell passes the tilted plane analysis, 4 points are determined at locations 25% in from the grid cell edges.
+When using the Lowest or Highest Z coordinate mode, the actual 3D location of the Lowest or Highest point is retained and generated in the resulting point cloud.

 Z coordinate mode:

 In some cases, you may wish to create points in the grid that carry the highest or lowest elevation of the points analyzed.
 For example in Marine survey, they are most interested in the highest point of a scan because that is the point at which ships will bottom out on if within the depth range of the ships hull.
+The lowest Z coordinate mode allows you to find the Ground location in each cell and can be used to strip vegetation from the point cloud.
 Typically for earthworks we recommend using the mean elevation.
-For marine use the highest, and if you need the lowest it is there for you as required.
+For marine use the highest, and use the lowest mode for vegetation stripping purposes.
+When using the Lowest or Highest mode we recommend that you use a smaller grid setting and a large elevation range tolerance setting to get the best results.
+It also helps if the Max and Min grid size setting is set to the same value.

 Fit planes where possible checkbox: